rmello4d/TheSustainableDeveloper/beyond_muscles.md

 There are techniques to bring healthy benefits to our joints, ligaments and tendons.
 One of the best is Yin Yoga.

-Yin Yoga focus on the deep tissue and along the book we will bring the best postures and ideas to the developer daily life (*)
+Yin Yoga focus on the deep tissue and along the book we will bring the best postures and ideas to the developer's daily life. (*)

 Imagine yourself as a developer *Homo erectus* at 90 years old.
 All working years as a health bank for our joints and ligaments.